maxdemaio/music/src/content/blog/analyzing-lyrics-writing-songs.md

 - Start every line with a different letter
 - Etc, up to you

-This helps you limit choices and let’s you be creative to make things work.
+This helps you limit choices and lets you be creative to make things work.

 ### Readings and analysis